Christmas in the Park - Tree Lighting

 Balmy Beach Canoe Club, along the Boardwalk

 Lace up your running shoes and come on down to the Balmy Beach Club at the foot of Beech Avenue for the annual Hair of the Dog Run.
-9k Run and 3k Walk.
+9K run or 3K walk routes along the Martin Goodman trail.
 Walkers start at 11:30 am, Runners start at 12 noon.
 On-site registration starts at 10:30 am. or you can register online.
 Everyone is invited to the cool dip!

 New Year's Day